Frequently Asked Questions

 Q: How do I find out about my endowment after I have made my gift?

-A: Once an endowment reaches the minimum funding level and starts generating spendable income, Duke will provide you with information about the value of the fund and the impact of your philanthropy.
+A: Once an endowment reaches the minimum funding level and starts generating spendable distributions, Duke will provide you with information about the value of the fund and the impact of your philanthropy.
 Financial aid endowment donors will also learn about their scholarship and fellowship recipients.

 Q: Can I meet the students who benefit from my scholarship or fellowship?